silverstripe-ux/sass-boilerplate/README.md

 *********************************************************************************

-This repository has been created to standardize the front-end development throught SilverStripe.
+This repository has been created to standardize the front-end development through SilverStripe.

 Copy the `/sass` and `/css` folders along with the `config.rb` file into your `/themes/mytheme/` directory.
-Rename the `yourprojectname.scss` to your projects name.
+Rename the `yourprojectname.scss` to your project's name.

 Run `compass compile` from the command line to recompile the css files.

-Add this into the `<head>` of your Page.ss file using require tag `<% require themedCSS(yourprojectname) %>`
+Add this into the `<head>` of your Page.ss file using the require tag `<% require themedCSS(yourprojectname) %>`